IPS-Eye-White

 Moses wrote the first five books of the Bible that not only tell the story of Noah getting drunk shortly after he got off the ark (Genesis 9:21) but his own sins...
 His apparent outburst of anger in the wilderness (Numbers 20:10-12), the fact that he murdered a man in Egypt and was very reluctant to approach the Pharaoh as the Lord commanded.

 (What God told Jonah to do could be compared with Him telling a mid 20th century Jew to go preach to the Gestapo.
 Jonah knew that God's response was (and is) always favorable when people repent.
-The Ninevites were infamous for their cruelty and, judging from Jonah's own words (Jonah 4:2), he did not want them forgiven, since many of his countrymen had already experienced the carnage they wrought).
+The Ninevites were infamous for their cruelty and, judging from Jonah's own words (Jonah 4:2), he did not want them forgiven as many of his countrymen had already experienced the carnage they wrought).

 In the New Testament, not only did the disciples rather childishly argue about which one of them was the greatest (Luke 22:24), fall asleep on the crucial night before Jesus' trial even though He had asked them to watch and pray (Mark 14:32-41), but also ran away when Jesus was arrested (Mark 14:50).
 Additionally, when confronted, Peter denied that he knew Jesus (Matthew 26:72).